SpatialSolutions93/FreezeAlert/README.md

 ## How It Works

 1. Checks weather forecast twice daily (6 AM and 6 PM PST)
+2. Retrieves hourly forecast data for next 7 days (168 hours)
-2. Analyzes next 7 days for freezing conditions
+3. Analyzes every hour of the forecast for freezing conditions
-3. Sends email alerts when:
+4. Sends email/SMS alerts when:
    - First frost of season is detected
    - Second frost occurs (at least 24 hours after first)
    - Temperature will be below 32°F for more than 1 hour
-4. Maintains history to avoid duplicate alerts
+5. Maintains history to avoid duplicate alerts

+The system checks **every hour** of the forecast (up to 168 hours/7 days out), so you'll know about any freezing temperatures with plenty of advance warning.

 ## Location